candlelady94/Configure-AD/README.md

 <br />

 <p>
-From DC-1 I installed AD from roles and features.
+From DC-1 in Azure I installed AD from roles and features.
 Configured a new forest for the server DC-1 as mydomain.com.
 I created a new user and gave Jane Doe access as a Domain Admin.
 I restarted DC-1 and logged in mydomain.com\jane_doe.